-Soumitra Pathare (Course Co-ordinator) is a Consultant Psychiatrist at Ruby Hall Clinic, Pune and Adjunct Professor at the Centre for Disability Law and Policy, National University of Ireland, Galway (NUI, Galway).
-He has worked as a WHO consultant in various countries like Eritrea, Indonesia, Lesotho, Samoa and Vanuatu, assisting them in developing mental health policy and drafting and implementing mental health legislation.
+Soumitra Pathare (Course Co-ordinator) is the Director at the Centre for Mental Health Law & Policy, Pune and Adjunct Professor at the Centre for Disability Law and Policy, National University of Ireland, Galway (NUI, Galway).
+He has worked as a WHO consultant in various countries like Eritrea, Indonesia, Lesotho, Samoa, and Vanuatu, assisting them in developing mental health policy and drafting and implementing mental health legislation.
 He has also assisted the Ministry of Health, Government of India, in drafting new mental health legislation.
-He is a member of the Policy Group appointed by the Ministry of Health and Family welfare, Government of India, to draft a new national mental health policy for India.
+He was a member of the Policy Group appointed by the Ministry of Health and Family welfare, Government of India, to draft a new national mental health policy for India.
 He is a member of the International Advisory Board of the International Journal of Social Psychiatry.